JMeenaal/Hotel_Business_Understand_Improve_Revenue/Hotel_Business_Understand_Improve_Revenue/Milestone 2/README.md

 Key Insights and Observations

-From the dashboard analysis, a few key trends stood out.
+From the dashboard analysis, a few key trends stood out:

 The occupancy trends show clear seasonal patterns, with specific seasons driving higher demand than others.
 When looking at the revenue mix, there is a clear distinction between OTA and Direct bookings, which highlights which channel is driving the most consistent volume.